ThorbiasDS/ThorbiasDS/README.md

 ### Hey Everyone 👋

-Here are some ideas to get you started:
+My name is Tobias and here you find some things about me:

+- 🖥 I'm a computer technician
-- 📚 Estudando Vue.js
+- 📚 I'm computer student
-- 💬 Ask me about ...
+- 🎞 I'm a fan of marvel
+- 🔨⚡ My nick is Thorbias
 - 😄 Pronouns: ele/dele
-- ⚡ Fun fact: ...

 <div>
   <a href="https://github.com/ThorbiasDS">